AllenPiaoHong/AllenPiao/_pages/cv.md

 Education
 ======
-* B.Eng. in Electrical Engineering, South China University Of Technology, 2017-2019
+* B.Eng. in Electrical Engineering(电气工程), South China University Of Technology, 2017-2019
-* B.S. in Financial Computer Science Elite Class (30/6000 selected from third year engineer students), South China University Of Technology, 2019-2021
+* B.S. in Financial Computer Science Elite Class (30/6000 selected from third year engineer students,电力学院唯一入选学生), South China University Of Technology, 2019-2021
 * Short-Term study in Software Engineering, Illinois Institute of Technology，2021
 * Mphil. in Electronic And Computer Engineering, HongKong University Of Science And Technology, 2023 (expected)